 - Space and Missiles: operations, maintenance, ground support

 - Intelligence: Office of Special Investigations, Foreign Area Officer

 - Engineering: research, development or technical management in virtually all fields of engineering

 - Computer Science: cyberwarfare operations, development, programming systems analysis

 - Management: personnel, intelligence, communications and electronics, public relations, logistics, finance, security forces, information, munitions, air traffic control

 Opportunities for Graduate Studies

-All students graduating on or before September 30, 2020 and interested in participating in the program are welcome to apply.
-Minimum requirements are four semesters as a full-time student (bachelors or graduate work), a 2.0 GPA, passing fitness and medical standards, and good character.
-Graduating before that date or already have your bachelors degree?
-You can begin your masters while you train and earn Tuition Assistance to aid in its completion after entering active duty!
+All students graduating on or before September 30, 2023 and interested in participating in the program are welcome to apply.
+In order to join, you must have six semesters* as a full-time student remaining before you graduate (bachelors or graduate work), a 2.0 cumulative GPA, passing fitness and medical standards, and good character.
+Graduating before that date or already have your bachelor’s degree?
+You can begin your masters while you train with Air Force ROTC.
+After entering active duty, you can earn Tuition Assistance to aid in the completion of your master’s degree.